Where Is the Best Place To Donate Your Unused Items?

 - Great place to find some awesome deals for yourself.

-- Salvation Army – The Salvation Army is a faith based organization that accepts donations.
+- Salvation Army – The Salvation Army is a faith-based organization that accepts donations.
 Their mission is to help change lives for the better.
 Things I like about Salvation Army:

-- You can schedule them to pick-up your donations at your home.
+- You can schedule them to pick up your donations at your home.

-- They accept pretty much everything.
+- They accept pretty much any of your unwanted items

 - Habitat for Humanity – Habitat for Humanity builds affordable homes for families who otherwise might not be able to be homeowners.
 I love the idea of donating things from our home to this organization.
 We do so much remodeling in our house so this is the place for us.
 They take:

-- gently used appliances, home goods, building materials and home improvement items of all kinds.
+- Gently used appliances, home goods, building materials, and home improvement items of all kinds.

-- Soles4Souls – This looks like an amazing organization that takes shoes and clothing.
+- Soles4Souls – This looks like an amazing organization that takes donated shoes and clothing.
 They help families in third world countries either use your donated items or help them to make other products out of your donations.
 Reuse or Recycle!

-- Sparrows Nest (Several locations in the Chicago Suburban Area) – This organization supports transitional and low cost housing for people in need.
+- Sparrows Nest (Several locations in the Chicago Suburban Area) – This organization supports transitional and low-cost housing for people in need.